-Want To Feel Better?
-Stay Away From Facebook [Opinion]
+Depressed?
+5 Reasons To Stay Away From Facebook [Opinion]

 Let’s explore that concept of feeling lousy because of Facebook.
 Here are some of the reasons that I find too much time on Facebook makes me feel less than wonderful.

-1. I am glad you are on vacation, I am not, don’t rub it in with all the pictures.
+1. I am glad you are on vacation.
+I am not, don’t rub it in with all the pictures.
 In real life I love you, at this moment I hope you get sunburned and stung by a jellyfish.
 By the way bad people have social media too, they might come rob your place while you’re gone.

 4. I never knew you were that needy.
 I don’t mean needy in the way of canned food or second hand clothes, I mean needy in the way you have to have the spotlight.
 It must be very lonely where you are when you have to cry out like that in a room full of mostly strangers.
 I don’t want to patronize you.
 I do want you to know I care.
 I bet if we spoke in person or on the phone it might help you.
 I don’t know how to help you feel better on social media and in a public forum and that makes me feel worse than you.

-5. Why do you have to be so mean.
+5. Why do you have to be so mean?
 You can disagree, agree, like or don’t like, correct me if I am mistaken too, I am good with all of those but being mean for the sake of being mean that is just wrong.
 The world has enough hate we don’t need any help spreading it.
 If conclusions were cliffs most of us on social media would be dead from jumping so quickly.

 Those are my thoughts as to why Facebook makes you feel worse the more time you spend with it.
 The folks at Time Magazine did a nice article pointing out some scientific research that is a lot more in depth and more factual than my rants.